What is Criminal Negligence?

 A criminal negligence lawsuit will also involve pursuing criminal charges against the responsible party since it is a criminal lawsuit instead of a civil suit.

-Dealing with the most serious type of negligence is hard, but having a personal injury lawyer on your side can make the process of moving ahead easier.
+Dealing with the most serious type of negligence is hard, but having a Criminal Negligence Lawyer on your side can make the process of moving ahead easier.